skiwithpete/alarmpi/configs/README.md

 * **full_brightness_on_alarm**
   * When enabled, screen brightness is set to full when the alarm triggers.
   * Can also be toggled from the settings window.
-* **nightmode_offset**
+* **nighttime**
-  * Number of hours before alarm time to label as _nightmode_.
-During nightmode the screen will automatically blank after a short while of touching the screen.
-Useful for quickly checking the time during the night.
+  * Determines time range for nightmode.
+During this time:
+    * display brightness will be set to low when an alarm is set, and
+    * when the display is woken up from blank mode, a short timer will be set to re-blank it.
+  * Nightmode is useful for quickly checking the time during the night without to manually interact with full brigtness display.
   * Nightmode can also be toggled from the settings window.
 * **TTS**
   * Enable/disable text-to-speech alarms.
 When enabled alarm content will be played as speech, when disabled a beeping sound effect will play as the alarm.